-0 (meaning use system default)
+Default value 0 (meaning use system default)

 Defines the maximum length of table and column names.
-The system default is 50 characters.
+The system default is Description so they should be descriptive and short.

+50 characters.
 You can specify a different maximum size if needed.
-However, these names will be used in Axiom queries and Axiom functions to query data, so they should be descriptive and short.
+However, these names will be used in Axiom queries and Axiom functions to query data,